Gathering in Liverpool

 to be booked when the booking process opens.

-On Saturday 8th September, there will be a six hour stage led event
+On Saturday 8th September, in the ACC Liverpool Echo Areana, there will be a six hour stage led event

-with two key note speakers, various presentations with music, drama,
+with two key note addresses, various presentations with music, drama,

 prayer and adoration.
-This day is open to all and 10,000 people are
+This day will be open to a general audience, and 10,000 people are

 On Sunday 9th September the Congress Masses will be celebrated at